Distinction of the Steinberg representation and the dual group of a symmetric space

-Let $T$ be a $\sigma$ stable maximal torus which correspond to a $\sigma$ apartment that contains $\C$.
-We may choose $\Delta$ to be a set of simple roots which are all positive on $\C$.
+Let $T$ be a $\sigma$ stable maximal torus corresponding to a $\sigma$ stable apartment that contains $\C$.
+We may choose $\Delta$ to be a set of simple roots that are all positive on $\C$.
 Let $\gamma$ be the highest root with respect to this choice.